johnnybravo202020/Horsing-Around/readme.md

 ## Brief Summary
 Each day there are races in at least two cities and in those cities there are at least six races run for each city.
 The way to win the grand prize is to correctly guess the winners of the designated six race, this is called "Pick 6" in horse races. [more info](https://en.wikipedia.org/wiki/Pick_6_(horse_racing)).
-The goal of Horsing Around is to scrap the fixture and statics of each horse in order to leverage machine learning and deep learning algorithms.
+The goal of Horsing Around is to scrap the fixture and statistics of each horse in order to leverage machine learning and deep learning algorithms.

 ### Technical Summary
 The entire project planned around Python and [Django](https://www.djangoproject.com).